xackery/thj-wiki/content/getting-started/game-mechanics.md

 - Dispel doesn't use resists in any manner.
 - TryDispel is a function that takes a player's caster level, the buff level, and a level_modifier
 - When you try to dispel a mob, the server iterates all buffs on the target mob, and rolls a d100 vs every buff

+The formula for dispel is as follows:
 - start with a dispel chance of 32%
 - take your caster level, and subtract the enemy's level to get a level_diff
 - there are two ways to modify your caster level, one is is with Jamfest AA, which gives +6 caster level for this check, and the other is with the spell's level mod, I listed below the values of commonly used each spell
-- if the level_diff is > 0, level_diff is multiplied by 7 for dispel chance
+- if the level_diff is > 0, level_diff is multiplied by 7 for dispel chance.
+(Basically every level_diff below a target is a -7% chance)
 - if the level_diff is < 0, level_diff is multiplied by 2.
+(Basically every level_diff above a target is a +2% chance)
 - if dispel_chance is greater than 100, return success
 - if dispel_chance is less than 10, set to 10
 - roll a d100 vs the final value, return true if value is greater or equal to dice